p8105555/p8105_final_5555/proposal.md

   disorders, depression, and other health-related factors;
 - Analyze demographic features such as age, gender, education, and occupation can help identify high-risk groups susceptible to substance use issues.

-## Our expected outputs

 We want to provide the public a comprehensive understanding of the interplay between lifestyle choices and health outcomes, and a holistic view of people’s health profiles.
 These can enhance the effectiveness of public health campaigns.

 # The intended final products

 ## Website

-We intend to create a website containing various figures, showing different demographic groups’ substance use habits and their health conditions, where readers can search for information of their interest.
+We intend to create a website containing various figures, showing different demographic groups’ drinking frequency, the association between alcohols and otter substances use. drinking habits and health conditions, where readers can search for information of their interest.

-## User-interactive page

 If time permits, we also intend to build a user-interactive page to let users filter the information on charts and plots.
 (R shiny)